ethz-msrl/MSRL_Publications/_posts/2022-09-14-gradiometer.markdown

 # use hyphens between words
 # use tags that are already listed on the site as much as possible
 # Use hyphens and not spaces
-tags: [ remote-magnetic-navigation, magnetic-catheter, continuum-robots, localization]
+tags: [ remote-magnetic-navigation, gradiometer, localization]
 categories: publication
 ---